chrism/json-api-tests/README.md

 }'
 ```

-Do this returns a model with `null` for the `id` and `name` attribute though.
+But this returns a model with `null` for the `id` and `name` attribute which is a major issue.

-To prevent this from occuring use standard model validations.
+Standard ActiveRecord model validations can prevent this from occurring.

 ```ruby
 class Schedule < ApplicationRecord